On the central levels problem: Introduction

 \subsection{Our results}

-In this paper we consider the \emph{central levels problem}, a far-ranging generalization of the middle levels problem: Does the subgraph of the $(2m+1)$-cube induced by the middle $2\ell$ levels, i.e., by levels $m+1-\ell,\ldots,m+\ell$, have a Hamilton cycle for any $m\ge 1$ and $1\le \ell\le m+1$?
-This problem was raised independently by Savage~\cite{MR1275228}, Gregor and {\v{S}}krekovski~\cite{MR2609124}, and by Shen and Williams~\cite{shen_williams_2015}.
+In this paper we consider the \emph{central levels problem}, a broad generalization of the middle levels problem: Does the subgraph of the $(2m+1)$-cube induced by the middle $2\ell$ levels, i.e., by levels $m+1-\ell,\ldots,m+\ell$, have a Hamilton cycle for any $m\ge 1$ and $1\le \ell\le m+1$?
+This problem was raised already in Buck and Wiedemann's paper~\cite{MR737262}, and was reiterated independently by Savage~\cite{MR1275228}, Gregor and {\v{S}}krekovski~\cite{MR2609124}, and by Shen and Williams~\cite{shen_williams_2019}.
 Clearly, the case $\ell=1$ of the central levels problem is the aforementioned middle levels problem (solved in~\cite{MR3483129}).
-Moreover, the case $\ell=2$ was solved affirmatively in a paper by Gregor, J\"ager, M\"utze, Sawada, and Wille~\cite{DBLP:conf/icalp/GregorJMSW18}.
+Moreover, the case $\ell=2$ was solved affirmatively in a paper by Gregor, J\"ager, M\"utze, Sawada, and Wille~\cite{jaeger-et-al-journal:21}.
 Also, the case $\ell=m+1$ is established by the binary reflected Gray code~$\Gamma_{2m+1}$.
-Furthermore, the case $\ell=m$ was solved by El-Hashash and Hassan~\cite{MR1887372}, and in a more general setting by Locke and Stong~\cite{locke-stong:03}, and the case $\ell=m-1$ was settled in~\cite{MR2609124}.
+Furthermore, the case $\ell=m$ was solved by Buck and Wiedemann~\cite{MR737262} and independently by El-Hashash and Hassan~\cite{MR1887372}, and in a more general setting by Locke and Stong~\cite{locke-stong:03}, and the case $\ell=m-1$ was settled in~\cite{MR2609124}.

 The main contribution of this paper is to solve the central levels problem affirmatively in full generality; see Figure~\ref{fig:hc7}~(a)--(d).

 \begin{theorem} For any~$m\geq 1$ and $1\le \ell\le m+1$, the subgraph of the $(2m+1)$-cube induced by the middle $2\ell$~levels has a Hamilton cycle. \end{theorem}